 - Any mercury fillings that are “watched,” and not replaced as soon as decay has been found, are a significant contributor to cracked and broken teeth.
 Patients may end up needing more extensive treatment.
 For example, some treatments that may be needed are root canals, crowns, bridges, implants, partials, or even dentures.
 Teeth that have extensive and cracked mercury-amalgam dental fillings should have full crown coverage.
 This will help prevent a cracked tooth.
 Possibly, eliminating the need for a root canal or even an extraction.
 At our office, we exclusively place silver and mercury-free dental fillings and crowns.

 Also at Nebraska Family Dentistry, you will find that the removal of mercury fillings are done following a set of guidelines and strict safety procedures.
 In addition, when searching for “biological dentistry near me,” you will find that we offer “clean air.”
 What is “clean air?”
-It is an air filtration systems that capture extremely fine particles.
-Thus, ensuring the health of anyone, and everyone who enters our offices.
+It is an air filtration systems that captures extremely fine particles.
+Thus, ensuring the health of anyone, and everyone who enters our office.
 Without a doubt, we all win with clean air!

 Unfortunately, amalgam fillings can still be used in the United States.
 So, to avoid encountering a menagerie of symptoms and or life-long chronic diseases, it’s always a good idea to avoid amalgam fillings.
 Indeed, stick with what the dental world knows is safe.
 Mercury-free dental fillings.
 Do your research or search for “biological dentistry near me.”
 Think of getting a filling much the same as buying a new car.
 Generally speaking, you will most likely want a car that combines functionality and safety.
 Without a doubt, the same thing goes for fillings.
 By choosing mercury-free dental fillings, you will be getting the “newest model” that incorporates function, safety, and style.
 Really, what’s not to love about a mercury-free, “all white” smile?
 So, if you’re wondering where you can find all of these great benefits, Nebraska Family Dentistry in Lincoln, NE does in fact have a biological dentist.
 Dr. Kathryn Alderman provides a great approach to dentistry for those who love and embrace the benefits that biological dentistry has to offer.
 Clearly, however you choose to do it, amalgam-free is the way to go!